envdes/code_DynamicUrbanAlbedo/README.md

 ## Introduction

 This repository is supplementary to the paper "Sun, Y., Fang, B., Oleson, K. W., Zhao, L., Topping, D. O., Schultz, D. M., & Zheng, Z. (2024).
 Improving Urban Climate Adaptation Modelling in the Community Earth System Model (CESM) Through Transient Urban Surface Albedo Representation. *Journal of Advances in Modeling Earth Systems*, 16(12), e2024MS004380. https://doi.org/10.1029/2024MS004380".
+A related dataset is open access at: [https://doi.org/10.48420/27867357](https://doi.org/10.48420/27867357).

 The objectives of this project are:

-- Modify CESM source code to realize transient urban albedo representation;
+- Modify the CESM source code to realize transient urban albedo representation;
 - Apply the new scheme for quantifying urban albedo cooling effects;
 - Use simulation results for urban climate adaptation.